IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/service-spec-query.md

 the parameters it accepts.
 For example, in the specification above, the field `comm_params` contains the `ssl` parameter which states that a non-secure server should be started (note: at the moment the `zmqpubsub` plugin ignores the `ssl` parameter.
 The above specification is only an example).
+* advertise *(optional)*: when not present, service is advertised locally (on the LAN) by default.
+Currently, iecf does not support advertising services in the cloud, so the 'cloud' field is essentially ignored.

 This specification can then be passed to {@link module:main.createService}, which will eventually return an instance of a service running at the given address and port.